 While short-term goals keep teenagers motivated to earn money and teach valuable financial lessons, it’s never too early to work towards long-term financial goals.

 Teenagers should consider saving money for higher education, a home down payment, and even retirement.
-Teach teenagers the power of compound returns and how investing even small amounts of money when they are younger can lead to substantial amounts later.

 → Teen Life Goals